palacaze/sigslot/readme.md

 The user must make sure that the lifetime of a slot exceeds the one of a signal, which may get tedious in complex software.
-To simplify this task, Sigslot can automatically disconnect slot object whose lifetime it is able to track.
+To simplify this task, Sigslot can automatically disconnect slot objects whose lifetime it is able to track.
 In order to do that, the slot must be convertible to a weak pointer of some form.

 `std::shared_ptr` and `std::weak_ptr` are supported out of the box, and adapters